NonLogicalDev/shell.async-goprompt/README.md

 ![Demo Of GoPrompt With ZLE](./assets/Kapture%202022-07-26%20at%2010.45.33.gif "Capture")

-GoPrompt is lightning fast, and truly and faithfully asynchroneous prompt based on ZLE File Descriptor co-routines, with default implementation in a simple GoLang package.
+GoPrompt is lightning fast, and truly and faithfully asynchronous prompt based on ZLE File Descriptor co-routines, with default implementation in a simple GoLang package.

 ## Install Today